JANUARY

 World Television Day (A/RES/51/205)

-Television is an important form of media that entertains, educates and connects us.
-On November 21st of every year, the United Nations holds World Television Day to encourage the responsible use of television as a media.
-Individuals from broadcasting are often called upon to speak at the UN on this day.
+Television is an important form of media that entertains, educates, and connects us.
+On November 21st of every year, the United Nations holds World Television Day to encourage the responsible use of television as a form of media.
+The UN often asks individuals from broadcasting to address the Member states.

 International Day for the Elimination of Violence against Women (A/RES/54/134)

-One out of every three women has been the victim of either physical or sexual violence, and it’s often committed by their partners.
-On November 25th, the United Nations seeks to raise awareness about this global problem and to end it through the International Day for the Elimination of Violence against Women.
+One out of every three women has been the victim of either physical or sexual violence.
+On November 25th, the United Nations raises awareness about this global problem, educates the public on what defines violence against women, and calls for an end to gender-based violence.
+Each year has a different theme.

 International Day of Solidarity with the Palestinian People (A/RES/32/40B)

-Since 1977, the International Day of Solidarity with the Palestinian People has been observed on November 29th by the United Nations to raise awareness about the plight of Palestinians living in the West Bank and the Gaza Strip.
+Since 1977, the UN has observed the International Day of Solidarity with the Palestinian People on November 29th.
+The day raises awareness about the plight of Palestinians living in the West Bank and the Gaza Strip.
 The flag of Palestine is raised at the UN on this day and flown around the world in solidarity.

 DECEMBER

-While interventions have helped to slow the spread of AIDS and help those who have the disease lead fuller, healthier lives, there is still much to be done to eradicate this preventable disease.
+While interventions have helped slow the spread of AIDS and enabled those with the disease to lead fuller, healthier lives, there is still much to be done to eradicate this preventable disease.
 On December 1st, the United Nations raises awareness about HIV and AIDS through the observance of World AIDS Day.

 International Day for the Abolition of Slavery (A/RES/317(IV))

 While the formal slave trade has been eradicated, millions of people are still victims of forced labor around the world.
-The United Nations is seeking to put an end to this form of slavery and seeks to raise awareness about the issue through the observance of the International Day for the Abolition of Slavery held on December 2nd.
+The United Nations seeks to put an end to this form of slavery, so on December 2nd, Member states and organizations recognize the problem and help educate the public.

 International Day of Persons with Disabilities (A/RES/47/3)

-The International Day of Persons with Disabilities is observed annually on December 3rd to promote the full and equal participation of persons with disabilities in all aspects of life and society.
-The day was established by the United Nations General Assembly in 1992 through resolution A/RES/47/3, which recognized the rights of persons with disabilities and called for greater efforts to promote their inclusion and empowerment.
+The International Day of Persons with Disabilities is observed annually on December 3rd.
+It promotes the full and equal participation of persons with disabilities in all aspects of life and society.
+The UN General Assembly established the day in 1992 through resolution A/RES/47/3, which recognized the rights of persons with disabilities and called for greater efforts to promote their inclusion and empowerment.

 International Volunteer Day for Economic and Social Development (A/RES/40/212)